JoeyStanley/real/resources.md

 * *[Geocomputation with R](https://geocompr.robinlovelace.net)* by Robin Lovelace, Jakub Nowosad, and Jannes Muenchow.

+* *[A Guide to Working with US Census Data in R](https://rconsortium.github.io/censusguide/)* by Ari Lamstein and Logan Powell is a nice, brief guide to census data and some places to go if you want to work with it in R.

 * *[R Ready to Map](https://github.com/momiji15/apptomap/tree/master/R%20Ready%20to%20Map)* is a tutorial by [Dorris Scott](https://dscott.netlify.com) that starts off using the rtweet package to extract some Twitter data, shows you how to map it, and then walks you through creating an interactive RMarkdown document that integrates leaflet maps and plots.

 * I get all my shape files from the [National Historical Geographic Information System (NHGIS) website](https://www.nhgis.org).